![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 Do you need to book in advance?

-Thalys fares work like air fares, rising as the cheaper tickets are sold.
-So Paris to Amsterdam starts at €35 booked several months in advance rising to a whopping €130 for a fully-flexible ticket bought on the day.
+Eurostar fares work like air fares, rising as the cheaper tickets are sold.
+So Paris to Amsterdam starts at €35 booked several months in advance rising to a whopping €149 for a fully-flexible ticket bought on the day.
 So book as far ahead as you can.
-Booking usually opens 4 months before departure, although it can sometimes be less than this.
+Booking usually opens 4 months before departure, but sometimes less.
 More about when booking opens.
 How to buy tickets.

 -